bagnascojhoel/my-second-brain/1. Projects/AWS Developer Certificate/Cognito.md

 Secure Identity and Access Management for Apps
 ```
 ## User Pools
-- Can act as a intermediate between your user and their Social Sign-In, OIDC, SAML.
+- Can act as an intermediate between your user and their Social Sign-In, OIDC, SAML.
--
+- Provide authentication tokens for users and manage these users.

 ## Identity Pools
 Identity Pools are used to authorize access for AWS Services.